The best beaches in Sicily

 The second type of Sicily beach is the lido or beach resort such as San Leone near Agrigento or Sampieri near Scicli.
 These beaches are frequented by locals from nearby towns in the height of summer.
 They’ll be packed and lively with plenty of beach clubs, bars and restaurants to choose from.
-However, by September they are deserted and, without the people to fill the space and with shutters over the seasonal businesses, they often appear quite unattractive.
+However, by September they are deserted and, without the people to fill the space and with shutters over the seasonal businesses, they look like ghost towns.

 Pin for later:

 Unless you opt for somewhere like Cefalu or Taormina, I’d recommend hiring a car to explore Sicily’s coast, many of the beaches are secluded or tricky to reach by public transport.

 In this guide to the best beaches in Sicily I have included some ideas of where to stay in Sicily with kids.
 The places I have suggested are small properties which I have either stayed in myself or have read good reviews about.
 If you click on one of these links and go on to make a booking I will receive a small commission (which does not affect the price you pay), this goes towards the running of this blog.

 The best beaches in Sicily: Northern Sicily